Ladysnake/Cardinal-Components-API/README.md

 *module: cardinal-components-block*

-## Example Mod
+## Test Mod
-An example mod for the API is available in this repository, under `src/testmod`.
+A test mod for the API is available in this repository, under `src/testmod`.
+It makes uses of most features from the API.
 Its code is outlined in a secondary [readme](https://github.com/NerdHubMC/Cardinal-Components-API/blob/master/src/testmod/readme.md).